Newsletter

 Hello everyone,

-As usual my planning can be found on our current topic page.
+This month we are looking at winter, as usual my planning can be found on our current topic page.

 Please remember to bring your little one in a suitable coat for the season, we like to get out, even when it is raining.

-thankyou so much for your support.
+Thankyou so much for your support.

 Lesley